bahanonu/ciatah/README.md

 Run `example_downloadTestData.m` to download example one-photon miniature microscope test data to use for testing `calciumImagingAnalysis` preprocessing, cell extraction, and cell classification code.
 The data will be located at `data\2014_04_01_p203_m19_check01_raw` within the repository root directory.

 ### Dependencies

+By default external MATLAB-based software packages are stored in `_external_programs`.

 MATLAB dependencies (toolboxes used)